-Music Connects Us to the Divine
+Music Connects Us To The Divine

 Though far from an expert I have an interest in mythology.
 Religions have, for millennia, used mythology to help explain the unexplainable.
 Since the enlightenment science has challenged the relationship many have had with religion and, as a consequence, weakened religion's power over the masses.

-Some folks have no problem with this challenge and have found ways, other than a literal interpretation of the written word, to connect with the divine through, what is for them, a more personal, authentic experience.
+Some folks have no problem with this challenge and have found ways, other than a literal interpretation of the written word, to connect with the sublime through, what is for them, a more personal, authentic experience.

 What's more I'm a firm believer in the value of mythology.
 However, I feel that many of our world's problems derive from the fact that so many people don't understand the true purpose and value of myth.

 Let's move away from religion and look at Professor J. R. R. Tolkien's creation myth from the Silmarillion.
-For those unfamiliar with Tolkien's writings the Silmarillion is the history of the first age of middle earth, as told from the Elvish perspective.
+For those unfamiliar with Tolkien's writings the Silmarillion is the history of the first age of Middle Earth, as told from the Elvish perspective.

 The Silmarillion is a beautiful read and, while not wanting to give too much away, let me just say that music was fundamental to the creation myth explored in that particular history.